 What will happen when you take down those monitors?

-DEQ will have data from the ambient monitors while Bullseye and Uroboros were using cadmium and chromium III in the stained glass furnaces.
-This data will help determine if any type of production or usage requirements are needed to ensure ambient metal concentrations remain below the Ambient Benchmark Concentrations.
-If such requirements are needed, DEQ will modify Bullseye’s Air Contaminant Discharge Permit and will require that Uroboros obtain a permit that contain any production or usage requirements.
+DEQ will have data from the ambient monitors while Bullseye and Uroboros were using cadmium and chromium III in the stained glass furnaces along with the corresponding production data.
+This data will help determine if any type of production or usage limits are needed to ensure ambient metal concentrations remain below the Ambient Benchmark Concentrations.
+If such limits are needed, DEQ will modify Bullseye’s Air Contaminant Discharge Permit and will require that Uroboros obtain a permit that contains any production or usage limits.

 How will we know the air is safe if there aren’t any monitors?

-Bullseye and Uroboros will be required to monitor operation of the baghouses (pressure drop and inlet temperature) to ensure optimum operation.
-DEQ may require periodic source tests of metals emissions.
+Bullseye and Uroboros will be required to monitor operation of the emission control devices (i.e., pressure drop and inlet temperature) to ensure optimum operation.
+The data from the ambient monitors while Bullseye and Uroboros were using cadmium and chromium III in the controlled stained glass furnaces should show that optimum performance of the control devices is adequate to ensure ambient levels of metals are safe.
+Monitoring of the emission control devices will ensure optimum performance.
+DEQ may also require periodic source tests of metals emissions from the emission control devices.

 Why don’t you make Uroboros get a permit?